W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ::: details Simplified
 Your only meaningful prayer is forgiveness.
-Praying for forgiveness is asking to recognise what you already have.
+Praying for forgiveness is asking to recognize what you already have.
 You chose perception.
 In perception you lose knowledge of who you really are.
 You need a miracle to get out of perception.